 A 6x4 greenhouse is big enough to accommodate one or two patio furniture.
 You’ll want to plant large ferns and palms around the walls of your greenhouse, especially on the sides which receive the most sun.
 The leaves reduce the glare of the sun’s rays, and this is good for your comfort.

-Companies like South West Greenhouses stock a large variety of greenhouses with different frame and glazing materials, including:
+Many greenhouse suppliers stock a large variety of greenhouses with different frame and glazing materials, including:

 - Wooden Frame Greenhouses